secoats/oats_notes/privilege_escalation/windows_local_enumeration.md

 # Windows Local Enumeration

-Scenario: You have a low privilege shell on a Windows machine (with permission of the owner of course) and you wish to **elevate your privileges** (with permission of the owner of course).

 The commands here are all for cmd.exe unless specified otherwise.
 For powershell commands I write "`ps>`" before the command.

 * [Whoami?](#whoami)